saylordotorg/course_polsc333/Unit07.md

+---
+layout: default
+title: "POLSC333: Campaigns and Elections"
+course_description: "A detailed study of the purpose and significance of campaigns and elections, especially their impact on the American political system.
+Explores the history and evolution of elections and voting laws in the United States, types of elections, campaign organization and strategy, the role of political parties, and voter decision-making."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Electoral Reform** <span id="7"></span>
 *No electoral system is without flaws; the United States has seen (and will continue to see) a number of electoral reforms designed to rectify